drush-ops/drush/docs/bootstrap.md

 @bootstrap site
 ------------------------------
 Set up a Drupal site directory and the correct environment variables to allow Drupal to find the configuration file.
 If no site is specified with the --uri options, Drush will assume the site is 'default', which mimics Drupal's behaviour.
 Note that it is necessary to specify a full URI, e.g. --uri=http://example.com, in order for certain Drush commands and Drupal modules to behave correctly.
-See the [example Config file](https://github.com/drush-ops/drush/blob/10.x/examples/example.drush.yml) for more information.
+See the [Drush configuration](using-drush-configuration.md) for more information.
 Any code that needs to modify or interact with a specific Drupal site's settings.php file should bootstrap to this phase.

 @bootstrap configuration
 ---------------------------------------